 Search our Physician Database to find the one that is right for you.

-Adult cancer patients and survivors are invited to participate in Camp Bluebird each April and September at Tombigbee State Park, just east of Tupelo.
+Adult cancer patients and survivors are invited to participate in Camp Bluebird each April at Tombigbee State Park, just east of Tupelo.
 Camp Bluebird is open to any adult, age 18 or older, who has been diagnosed with cancer.
 It does not matter if the cancer is in remission or newly diagnosed.
 Camp Bluebird offers a unique experience for adult cancer patients.
 The three-day, two-night camp is medically supervised and is a time of rest, relaxation, listening and more.

 Each camp is filled with fun and excitement.
 Whether campers are fishing, making crafts, building birdhouses or just enjoying the scenery, the relaxed atmosphere will fit anyone’s expectations of camp.

 The natural setting provides a nice backdrop for camp, which offers daily devotionals, an evening campfire and ongoing entertainment.
-Each camper is paired with a counselor, who is either a member of the North Mississippi Medical Center staff or a volunteer from AT&T Telecom Pioneers.
+Each camper is paired with a counselor, who is either a member of the North Mississippi Medical Center staff or a volunteer from AT&T Pioneers.

 The staff includes nurses, a social worker, physical and occupational therapists, a pastoral care associate and other volunteers.
 The staff at Tombigbee State Park will provide meals, with special appearances by the Tupelo Civitan Fish Fryers and the Tupelo Hog Roasters.